arjun541/flashsaleproject/README.md

 setup:
 we are using the inmemory database h2 and all the customer and product and sale information are pre loaded.

-you can change the server port and all other details in applocation.properties This application contains two public facing APIs for registartion to a sale and purchase of a product in sale.
+you can change the server port and all other details in application.properties This application contains two public facing APIs for registartion to a sale and purchase of a product in sale.

 we have two apis register and purchase